secret-escapes-media/microsite-qantas-singapore/_pages/competition/index.md

           invalid: true
     - id: opt-in
       type: radio
-      label: Would you like to receive emails from our Qantas Airways?
+      label: Would you like to receive emails from Qantas, Changi Airport and Singapore Tourism Board?
       required: true
       options:
         - id: opt-in-true